 Hmmm...I've been all over the world, but there's still so much to explore.
 But right now, I probably enjoy Berlin as a coffee city.
 There's such a range.
 It's chic but not too curated, professional but still feels relaxed.
 My favourite cafés have a distinct personality.
 Also Berlin is so easy to get around, you can visit different cafés easily without having to plan too much.

 A couple of favourite cuties are Home.Berlin (brewing and kitchen), Roamers_berlin (brunch & Bloody Marys), Five Elephant (coffee and cake), Bonanza Roastery, Companion tea & Coffee (Voo Store).
 I have an entire blog post dedicated to Berlin cafés

 Do you have a "coffee in the times of covid" memory that you won't forget?

 I was stuck in NZ for five months due to Covid, lockdown and restricted flights!
 In NZ every business shutdown except for essential services like the supermarket.
 You couldn't even order takeaways because all cafés and shops had to close immediately.
 I casually ordered some coffee beans the day before lockdown officially started, which luckily arrived on overnight delivery because then the government stopped all deliveries of coffee during lockdown.
 I'll admit, slight panic ran through me!
 I was shocked coffee wasn't deemed an essential service!
 Very soon after lockdown started that changed thank goodness and just in time... the coffee beans flowed through the country once again.
 But I was like "DUH!".
 It was a very confusing moment.

-You can follow Celeste's coffee journey, read her blog and shop her merch at The Girl In The Cafe.
-Catch her on 30 October 2020 at The Global Coffee Festival — free tickets are now available!
+You can follow Celeste's coffee journey, read her blog and shop her merch - including her own coffee - at The Girl In The Cafe.
+Catch her on 16 April 2021 at The London Coffee Festival — free tickets are now available!